 Sometimes, the test result shows a faint line, which indicates a low count of hCG hormone in the urine sample.
 The reason for the line to be fainter is because the concentration of the hormone is very low in the early pregnancy.
 On the other hand, the line may be darker if your pregnancy has progressed enough for a higher concentration of the hormone.

-The good thing is they will be able to detect the status of your pregnancy earlier than a urine test; that is as early as six to eight days after your ovulation.
+One advantage is that early detection of pregnancy is possible through blood tests, even as early as six to eight days after ovulation.
 However, they take a longer time to produce the results.